-Days are still relatively long at the beginning of the month, but Central European Summer Time ends on the last Sunday of October, when clocks are set back one hour and sunset happens much earlier.
+Days are still relatively long at the beginning of the month, but Central European Summer Time ends on the last Sunday of October when clocks are set back one hour and sunset happens much earlier.
 If you're visiting at the end of the month, keep the time change in mind when making your evening plans.

 What to Pack

 In Amsterdam, a stylish, full-length raincoat will do triple duty.
-You'll be kept dry, warm, and you'll look appropriate going into the evening.
-Under the raincoat, to be comfortable in a variety of temperatures, layers will serve you well.
+You'll be kept dry, warm, and you'll look appropriate going out in the evening.
+Under the raincoat, layers will serve you well to be comfortable in a variety of temperatures.
 If you are too warm, remove a sweater and open your raincoat.
 If you are chilly, button up a bulkier sweater and put a wool scarf around your neck.
 Carry an umbrella on days when rain is predicted.

 Comfortable walking shoes or boots will ensure your feet don't hurt after all that sightseeing and museum-going.
 If you have shoes in a water-resistant material, they'll serve you well in case of a sudden rainstorm.

 October Events in Amsterdam

 Amsterdam is known for its progressive and alternative shows and festivals.
 You can dance to electronic music, marvel at the multi-media Festival of the Dead, and savor a glass of bock at a huge beer fest.

 - Festival of the Dead: This UK-based touring show has been a hit in Amsterdam.
 This multi-media show is a take-off on the traditional Day of the Dead customs.
 It's full of fanciful skeletons, crazy characters, and huge puppets all set to a rousing soundtrack.
-This combination carnival, circus, and night club takes place at the end of October.
+This combination carnival/circus/night club event takes place at the end of October.